|

 Now, our source file is ready for the next step, the files export.

-The files required per FRAME are 3, and since they will be exported from the same source file, they should have the same dimensions:
+The files required per FRAME are 2, and since they will be exported from the same source file, they should have the same dimensions:

 Must consist of only 1 layer and should include (or be saved with) transparency.
 When you "flatten" all layers, the file "background" should be deleted unless the designer wants to include it on purpose.
-In addition, the file "Channels" should include ONLY the R,G,B, Layers and no other "alpha" information.

-PNG File (also known as "Frame Mask"):
+PNG Mask File (also known as "Frame Mask"):

-Refers to a black and white based file where the white area is the area where the image/picture used by the Photo Frame Show user will be shown/added.
-This white area always overlaps the corresponding "photo placeholder" area of the picture/image in the TIFF file.
-In our example, all we need is just a totally black layer and a white circle, slightly bigger than the frame's hole.
+Refers to file where there is only a solid white shape that marks the area where the image/picture used by the Photo Frame Show user will be shown/added.
+This white area always overlaps the corresponding "photo placeholder" area of the picture/image in the PNG Artwork File.

-While the graphic files required per FRAME are 3 there is also 1 text file that you should create.
+While the graphic files required per FRAME are 2 there is also 1 text file that you should create.

 This file will have information about yourself (enter your "username"), along with the frame category, subcategory and tags suggestions.
 In case any of the frame artwork element(s) is not originally created by the frame designer, a copyright notice about the element(s) license status should be included.
 For example, if a license-free brush is used but the original brush designer requires notification, the owner's original artwork location (e.g. URL) should be given.